-For example, from 2040 onwards, new road trains and articulated lorries will only be registered as electric vehicles - externally rechargeable hybrids or overhead line hybrids.
+overhead line hybrids.
 However, both types of drive can only be partially electric and are still dependent on liquid, post-fossil fuels for the remaining portion of the mileage.
 The present scenario envisages using PtL for this purpose.

 Regarding the demand for raw materials, electric vehicles are currently at a disadvantage compared to vehicles with an internal combustion engine.
 For example, an average compact car with an electric motor currently has a roughly 75 % higher primary raw material input9.
 This is mainly due to the high demand for raw materials in battery production, alike the demand for metal raw materials for electric components production, and currently also the fossil-dependent electricity supply (UBA 2016m).
 The latter will be significantly reduced by the (global) transformation towards renewable energies.
 Regarding vehicle batteries, the GreenEe scenario assumes an increase in capacity and energy density as well as a change in technology, which leads to significant raw material savings.
 It has been assumed that by 2030, all passenger cars and LCVs will use the Li-Ion cell types nickel-cobalt-aluminium, nickelmanganese-cobalt and lithium-iron-phosphate (each with a graphite anode) in equal proportions.
 Until 2030, lorries will only use lithium-iron-phosphate batteries for their lower costs.
 In 2050 however, all road vehicles will only use lithium-sulphur batteries.
 In addition to the choice of type and energy density of the battery, the weight of the vehicle body is also relevant for raw material considerations.
 The GreenEe scenario assumes that lightweight construction in new passenger cars will lead to a weight reduction of around 10% by 2030 and 20% by 2050.
-This will

-9 Measured as cumulated raw material use, which sums up all (including biotic) materials used throughout the life of a product according to their raw material mass (e.g. for metallic raw materials this is the weight of ore). be made possible by the use of aluminium, high-strength steels and general downsizing 10 .
-In the case of commercial vehicles, lightweight construction is assumed to enable a tare weight reduction by $6\,\%$ for newly registered solo lorries and $10\,\%$ for road trains, articulated lorries and LCVs.
-11
+This will be made possible by the use of aluminium, high-strength steels and general downsizing10.
+In the case of commercial vehicles, lightweight construction is assumed to enable a tare weight reduction by 6% for newly registered solo lorries and 10% for road trains, articulated lorries and LCVs.11

-As a result of the strong efforts to shift freight transport to climate friendly means, its share of the modal split will grow significantly.
 Establishing greenhouse gas-neutral rail transport is comparatively easy since this is already largely operated electrically today.
 International aviation and maritime transport produces a large part of the final energy consumption in transport.
-According to the current assessment of technology development, these modes cannot be electrified by 2050.
+This is a result of the constant high level of transport performance in international maritime transport.12 According to the current assessment of technology development, these modes cannot be electrified by 2050.
 Therefore, the successful transition to greenhouse gas-neutral transport relies on a step-by-step replacement of fossil fuels by synthetic, greenhouse gas-neutral fuels (essentially PtL).
 This process must be completed by 2050.